Cabletwitch – band feat; Eric Blakemore (voc) (ex Deluge). More info req’d

 Candy Store Rock – band (1989-92) feat; Paul Capper (gtr,voc) (now Amazing Kappa Band, ex Pete Wylie, Cat Scratch Fever, Cathedral, Stamp Sisters and The Blimey Brothers), Tony Smith (drms) (ex Kappa, The Band With No Name, The Blimey Brothers), Shaun McGee (bass) (ex Juliet Turner, Pugwash) More info req’d

 Carcass – gore-core legends formed in late 80’s, feat.
-Bill Steer (gtr) (now of Firebird but also on key early Napalm Death LPs, also editor of Phoenix Militia ‘zine), Jeff Walker (bass,voc) and Ken Owen (drms) (now environmental scientist), joined by Swede Mike Amott (gtr) from 3rd LP, who was replaced by Carlo Regadas (ex Devoid).
+Bill Steer (gtr) (later of Firebird but also on key early Napalm Death LPs, also editor of Phoenix Militia ‘zine), Jeff Walker (bass,voc) and Ken Owen (drms) (now environmental scientist), joined by Swede Mike Amott (gtr) from 3rd LP, who was replaced by Carlo Regadas (ex Devoid).
 Orig vocalist was Sanjiv (on the Flesh Ripping Sonic Torment demo).
 Apparently met while medical students in Liverpool and combined detailed scientific terminology with grinding, blistering death metal to much success, you’ll learn far more from their lyrics to gems such as “Cadaveric Incubator of Endo-Parasites” and “Hepatic Tissue Fermentation” than you will from watching Silent Witness.
 Rel 5 LPs, ‘Reek of Putrefaction’ (raw horror), ‘Symphonies of Sickness’ (genre defining), ‘Necroticism’ (technical masterpiece), ‘Heartwork’ (their equivalent of Metallica’s Black LP) and ‘Swansong’ (gone a bit rocktastic) before rotting slowly away via compilation LP ‘Wake Up and Smell the Carcass’.
 Favourites with John Peel (at least 2 sessions), he was often to be heard gargling along to their ditties.
 Their cover art of collages of pictures taken from autopsy handbooks was reported to have made one HMV manager puke up in the shop, and also lead to a raid on the Earache Recs label offices by the Obscene Publications Squad, no charges brought.
 Despite signing direct to Sony, grunge obsessed conservative America couldn’t stomach them and they folded in mid 90’s.
 Legacy of many clones, tribute LPs and unhealthy obsession with corpses lives on.

 Care – band (1983-84) feat; Paul Simpson (ex Teardrop Explodes, Wild Swans, Industrial Domestic, later Skyray and Ian Broudie (later Lightning Seeds), during 1983 they rel 3 singles the biggest being Flaming Sword (#48 UK charts), My Boyish Days, Whatever Possessed You.
 They rec LP ‘Love Crowns And Crucifies’, cover artwork was completed, but was never rel after Paul’s departure from the group.
 An LP was rel in 1999, ‘Diamonds and Emeralds’ made up of unfinished demos etc.